Steak and Shrimp Fajita

 Steak and shrimp fajitas are a delicious, crowd-pleasing meal that everyone will love.
 This fajita recipe is easy to make, with steak cooked in a tasty marinade and shrimp in a butter sauce.
 This fajita can be served with traditional sides like rice, guacamole and salsa for a truly amazing dining experience.

-On our days off, my best friend, Devon and I used to eat occasionally at the Mexican restaurant we used to work at.
-We almost always got the San Antonio fajita which was basically a steak and onion fajita.
-The steak was a nice sirloin and the cooks used to grill it whole, then slice it and lay it lovingly on a bed of sautéd Vidalia onions.
+On our days off, my best friend Devon and I used to eat occasionally at the Mexican restaurant we used to work at.
+We almost always got the San Antonio fajita, which was a steak and chipotle onion fajita.
+The steak was a nice sirloin, and the cooks grilled it whole, then sliced it and laid it on a bed of sautéd Vidalia onions.

 So, why did we add shrimp to our fajitas?